rmyers/legacy-deployer/docs/source/index.rst

 ===========================================

 Cannula is a server that simplifies the creation and deployment of applications to a single host or a cluster of machines.
+The goal of this project is to free up developers from doing sysadmin work.
 It uses git to handle deployment and configuration management.
 It has a built-in web server (written in django) but is not required to run, as the deploy process is triggered with a git push::